 While affiliate marketing isn’t complicated, it’s also not easy to do it right.
 Slapping up an affiliate link on your sidebar isn’t going to be enough to make money through affiliate marketing.

-If you want to learn how to ACTUALLY make money affiliate marketing, then I recommend checking out my 7 Step Affiliate Strategy course.
+If you want to learn how to ACTUALLY make money affiliate marketing, then I recommend checking out Making Sense of Affiliate Marketing.

-In the course, I walk you through exactly what you need to do to start making money via affiliate marketing.
+In the course, you will be walked through exactly what you need to do to start making money via affiliate marketing.
+This is the first course I took to learn affiliate marketing, and it’s great for beginners.

 Ads are another popular way to monetize your blog, but they’re not for everyone.